joshp123/cloud-meta-genx/GenX.md

 ####_Insights gained from analysis of GenX to help further dev work_

-I guess this is a code reveiw against best practices - SOLID, GRASP, and various software development "anti-patterns" (dumb things programmers still do).
+I guess this is a code reveiw against best practices - SOLID, GRASP, MVC and various software development "anti-patterns" (dumb things programmers still do).

 This is basically the hard bit of being a developer.
 If you don't think a bunch about conceptualizing your code and fitting it in with SOLID